JackChen90/Data-Mining/README.md

 Data-Mining
 ===========

-some arithmetic of Data Mining do what you want if these codes can help you
+some arithmetic of Data Mining, do what you want if these codes can help you